 Despite global backing for the advancement of nuclear as a pivotal role in clean energy production, backed up by policy and billions in investment, and the severe supply-demand imbalance, the share prices of uranium equities, ETFs and physically-backed uranium vehicles have shown pronounced weakness in recent months.
-This has been reflected in GCL's share price and NAV (see page 11 for the performance section), with the company now trading at a 13.5% discount.
+This has been reflected in GCL's share price and NAV (see page 12 for the performance section), with the company now trading at a 13.5% discount.
+This seems absurd to us, considering the long-term fundamentals for the uranium sector, and we therefore conclude that it presents a significant investment opportunity.